-SAFe’s CALMR approach to DevOps is a mindset that guides ARTs toward achieving continuous value delivery by managing simultaneous advancements in delivery culture, automation, lean flow, measurement, and recovery.
+CALMR is a DevOps mindset that guides the ART toward achieving continuous value delivery by enhancing culture, automation, lean flow, measurement, and recovery.

 Successful DevOps hinges on an approach that unites everyone in the value stream toward achieving extraordinary business outcomes.
 In SAFe, CALMR provides such an approach.
 When everyone in the value stream thinks and acts with continuous delivery in mind, the result is:

 - Increased frequency, quality, and security of product innovation

 - Decreased deployment risk with accelerated learning cycles